PISAresearch/pisa/dataregistry/EIP-Draft.md

 ## Abstract

-We propose a data registry that supports the storage and retrieval of short-lived data.
-This EIP provides an overview of the data registry and outlines its API to support other contracts interacting with it.
+We propose a registry to record logs for a limited period of time.

-## Motivation
+In the short-term, the log registry is useful for recording disputes in off-chain channels.
+Given a signed receipt and the dispute records, the customer can use this as evidence to prove a third party watching service has cheated and thus hold them financially accountable.

-In the short-term, the data registry is useful for storing records of on-chain challenges for off-chain protocols.
-The challenge records can be used as evidence (alongside a signed receipt) to hold a watching service accountable.
-In the future, we envision this registry will be useful for any accountable central service or where there is a need for smart contracts to share data amongst each other.
+In the future, a log registry is useful for any application in the Ethereum eco-system that may wish to hire a third party watching service to respond to an on-chain event on behalf of the user.

 ## Specification